A Tutor . . .

 In Jeff’s 35 years as a high-school teacher, tutor, private teacher and law-student mentor, he has taught more than 1,000 students, held countless parent conferences, gained expertise in numerous subjects and developed many tutoring techniques with a proven record of improved student performance.
 Jeff is proud that he was the primary teacher to many students who were not in daily-school or who needed to repeat a course, helping students earn more than 125 semesters of high-school credit.
 Imagine the relief felt by parents who knew that their financial investment in studying with Jeff meant their children would graduate high school in a much better place to succeed in college or in the career path the student desired.

-As a bankruptcy court law clerk, Jeff has finely honed his skills at careful reading, meaningful analysis, clear writing, and high-level attention to details and pattern recognition.
+Jeff has finely honed his skills at careful reading, meaningful analysis, clear writing, and high-level attention to details and pattern recognition.
 Referrals from parents and education professionals are the basis of Jeff’s clientele, including students with Asperger’s Syndrome who are highly intelligent and knowledgeable, but have trouble putting their thoughts on paper.
 Jeff’s brother Duke had Asperger’s and Jeff was Duke’s caretaker during 2009 when Duke lived with brain cancer.
 The experience taught Jeff many lessons about how people learn and communicate.
 During 2009 and subsequent years of personal recovery and attending to other projects, Jeff limited his clientele to one or two students per year who needed focused attention to finish high-school or dig out of a “bad-grades” situation.

 Quality homework is mandatory for learning, and homework is a concept that even Covid-19 can’t change.
 The Covid-19 pandemic just created an urgent need for virtual tutoring, as students are expected to learn new material and complete homework without going to school in person.
 Without any training, working parents must provide a virtual home-school setting and extensive schoolwork supervision.
 Jeff set up a professional virtual tutoring studio to help you and your family get started, keep on track with school, and not get behind.